Our next meeting is Monday February 27th at 5 pm at The Schizophrenia Society office at 850-E 12th Ave in Campbell River.

 Welcome to North Island Mood Disorders!

 North Island Mood Disorders is a mental health support group for people suffering from depression, bipolar and anxiety disorders.
-We are located in Campbell River and soon in the Comox Valley on Vancouver Island B.C.
+We are located in Campbell River on Vancouver Island B.C.
 Our group is loosely affiliated with The Mood Disorders Association of BC, but the members of the group are the ones who ultimately decide how this group functions!

-Our permanent meeting time is Monday at 5 pm, but our venue has recently changed to the office of The Schizophrenia Society at 850 E 12th Ave in Campbell River.
+Our permanent meeting time is Monday at 5 pm at The Schizophrenia Society at 850 E 12th Ave in Campbell River.
 This time and location are now fixed and reserved, so please adjust your schedules accordingly and invite other friends that share our struggle with mood disorders!

 We invite all who are suffer from chronic depression, bipolar disorder, chronic anxiety, panic attacks, cyclothymic disorder, dysthymic disorder and other related conditions, as well as their families and care givers, to share in our support network.
-If the need is demonstrated, we also hope to soon be offering an evening group and a caregiver group in Campbell River, as well as more meetings in the Courtenay Comox area.
+If the need is demonstrated, we hope to soon offer other groups around the North Island area.

 For more information email email@example.com